Consensys/doc.orion/docs/Configuring-Orion/Using-PostgreSQL.md

 # Store Information with PostgreSQL

 PostgreSQL is an object-relational database you can use to store private transaction payloads for Orion.
-Consider using this option as an aid in [disaster recovery](Disaster-Recovery.md).
+Use a relational database to support your [disaster recovery strategy](Disaster-Recovery.md).

 ## Prerequisites